Wavenumber-explicit analysis for the Helmholtz $h$-BEM: error estimates and iteration counts for the Dirichlet problem: Proofs of Theorem (the result concerning Q2)

-Theorem \ref{thm:Elman} can therefore be used to prove results about the number of iterations required when GMRES is applied to the Galerkin discretisation of \eqref{eq:star_eqn}, and the bound \eqref{eq:GMRES3} holds with $\|\opA\|_{\LtGt}$ replaced by $\|\starA\|_{\LtGt}$.
-Since the coercivity constant of the star-combined operator is independent of $k$, how practical the analogue of the bound \eqref{eq:GMRES3} for $\starA$ is rests on the bounds on $\|\starA\|_{\LtGt}$.
+The refinement of the Elman estimate in Theorem \ref{thm:Elman} can therefore be used to prove results about the number of iterations required when GMRES is applied to the Galerkin discretisation of \eqref{eq:star_eqn}.
+Since the coercivity constant of the star-combined operator is independent of $k$, the $k$-dependence of the analogue of the bound \eqref{eq:boundonm} for $\starA$ rests on the bounds on $\|\starA\|_{\LtGt}$.